 Spawn failure in amphibians occurs when spawn fails to develop properly and consequently doesn’t hatch.
-Spawn failure may happen simply because the spawn is unfertilised by a male.
-This may arise due to several factors including a low ratio of sexually mature males to females at the breeding site.
-Spawn failure may also occur in fertilised spawn if normal embryo development is impeded by environmental factors such as temperature, light, pH, oxygenation and heavy metal concentration in the water.
-Spawn may be predated which can lead to poor hatching rates, for example, newts are recorded to predate frog spawn.
+Spawn failure may happen simply because the spawn is not fertilised by a male.
+This may arise due to several factors, for example a low ratio of sexually mature males to females at the breeding site.
+The failure of fertilised spawn might occur if, for instance, normal embryo development is impeded by environmental factors such as temperature, light, pH, oxygenation and heavy metal concentration in the water.
+Also, spawn may be predated by newts and other species which can lead to poor hatching rates.

 Late frosts or an early warm spell followed by freezing conditions can result in spawn (especially any exposed above the water) to succumb to frost damage, killing the developing eggs.

-Studies have shown that exposure to high levels of UV-B light might affect the development of spawn in some species although no evidence of this affect has been recorded in British amphibian species.
+Studies have shown that exposure to high levels of UV-B light might affect the development of spawn in some species, although no evidence of this has been recorded in Great Britain.

 Fungi, such as Saprolegnia spp., can invade spawn that has already died, giving the affected eggs a cotton wool-like appearance.
 However, studies have also shown that it can be the primary cause of spawn failure in some amphibian species in the USA, usually when that spawn has been weakened by environmental stressors such as UV-B radiation or unusually cool conditions.
 It is not known if this, or another, water-borne fungus is a primary pathogen of amphibian spawn in Great Britain.

 The relative importance of the various causes of amphibian spawn failure in Great Britain is unknown.

 In Great Britain, spawn failure in amphibians is reported frequently.
 Species known to have been affected include the common toad (Bufo bufo), the natterjack toad (Epidalea calamita) and the common frog (Rana temporaria).

 Signs of disease